New Haven soldier identified 81 years after vanishing in the Italian mountains finally goes home

 |0

-This work, New Haven soldier identified 81 years after vanishing in the Italian mountains finally goes home [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Haven soldier identified 81 years after vanishing in the Italian mountains finally goes home, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New Haven soldier identified 81 years after vanishing in the Italian mountains finally goes home